Do barbecues actually melt contact lenses?

-Shockingly, one of the most common questions that contact lens wearers wearers ask Optometrists is whether their lenses could melt into their eyes when using a BBQ grill.
+Amazingly, one of the most common questions that contact lens wearers ask Optometrists is whether their lenses could melt onto their eyes when using a BBQ grill.
 Looking for a quick answer to this “burning” question?
 Well, here it is: no.

 If you want a more detailed explanation, then you’ve come to the right place.
 This post will explore why this question has become such a 'hot' topic in recent years and why you need not fear grilling ribs outdoors.

-Like most other myths in our tech-savvy 21st century, fears over contact lenses melting while barbequing began on the internet.
+Like many myths in our tech-savvy 21st century, fears over contact lenses melting while barbequing began on the internet.
 Although we don’t know who started this rumour or where it began, we do know that a Facebook post went viral in 2013 with the following message:

-Then he admitted into the Hospital, the doctor said he’ll be blind permanently because of the contact lenses that he had worn.
-Contact lenses are made by plastics, and the heat from the charcoal melted his contact lenses.
+Then he was admitted into the Hospital, the doctor said he’d be blind permanently because of the contact lenses that he had worn.
+Contact lenses are made of plastic, and the heat from the charcoal melted his contact lenses.

 DO NOT WEAR CONTACT LENSES WHERE OVERHEATING AND FLAMES ARE CONCERNED….
 OR WHILE COOKING…!

-Friends if u feel the information is important, Please share this message to all your near & dear ones.
+Friends if u feel the information is important, Please share this message with all your near & dear ones.